Distribution·

 A simplified example

 If a platform has £10 million in royalty-eligible revenue in a given month, and 10 billion total streams occurred, the pool per stream is £0.001.
 If your tracks accounted for 10,000 of those streams, your total recording royalty from that platform for that month is £10.
-The per-stream rate in this example is £0.001 — but in a different month, if total streams increased without a proportional increase in revenue, the rate would be lower.
+The per-stream rate in this example is £0.001; but in a different month, if total streams increased without a proportional increase in revenue, the rate would be lower.

 Recording royalties vs publishing royalties from a stream

-Each stream generates two separate royalty pools:
+Each stream generates two separate royalty pools - most independent artists only collect one of them:

 Why your per-stream rate changes month to month